williamdemeo/Math141Spring2014/README.md

 If you must miss an exam for a legitimate reason, contact the professor at least three days prior to the exam date and you might be allowed to take the exam *before* the scheduled exam time.

-If you miss a test with a legitimate reason, you must contact the professor within one class meeting after the missed test and provide an explanation.
+If you miss a test due to unforseen circumstances, you must contact the professor within one class meeting after the missed test and provide an explanation.
 If your excuse is accepted, the missed test score may be replaced with 80% of your final exam score.
-For example, if your excuse is accepted and you score 90% on the final, then you will receive 72% for the missed test (0.80*0.90 = 0.72).
+For example, if your excuse is accepted and you score a 90% on the final, then you will receive a 72% for the missed test (0.80*0.90 = 0.72).